-Is your ad reaching the right audience in the right location?
+Is your ad reaching the right people in the right locations?

 Make sure that your ad is showing in areas where your customers are more likely to be.

 For example, let's say you create an ad for your dentist’s office and set your ad to show in London.
-When someone in London searches for "dentist" on Google, your ad is eligible to appear.
+When someone in London searches for "dentist" on Google, your ad is eligible to show.
 Another person in Manchester searches for "London dentist" on Google.
-They can also see your ad because they included your targeted location “London” in their search.
-To make sure that only people in your targeted location can see your ads, contact Google Ads Support.
+They can also see your ad because they included your selected location “London” in their search.
+To make sure that only people in your selected locations can see your ads, contact Google Ads Support.

-Learn more about Ad audience in Smart campaigns.
+Learn more about Location settings in Smart campaigns.

 Does your ad appeal to your customers?

-Your ads are the voice of your products and services.
+Your ads are the voice of your keyword themes.
 The more relevant and engaging they are to what your customers are searching for, the more likely they'll generate results for you.

 Do you have enough budget?